An Estimand-Focused Approach for AUC Generalization and Cross-Study Benchmarking: Technical Details of Mathematical Results

 where $\pi(\boldsymbol{X};\hat{\balp})$ is the estimated sampling score by fitting the sampling model on $\text{Pr}(S=1|\boldsymbol{X})$ parameterized by $\balp$.
 In practice, the representative dataset and the validation cohort are used jointly to model the sampling indicator $S$.
 Let $\hat{p}_i=p_i(\boldsymbol{X}_i;\hat{\balp})$ and $\hat{p}_j=p_j(\boldsymbol{X}_j;\hat{\balp})$ be the IPSW weights for $i$ and $j$ in the validation cohort.

-\subsection{Calibration Weighting (CW)}
+\subsubsection{Calibration Weighting (CW)}

-Similarly, the identifiability of CW is based on Assumptions \ref{as1} and \ref{as2}.
-The proof of Theorem \ref{thm:iden_cw} is similar to the proof of Theorem \ref{thm:iden_ipsw}, while the suggested estimator is different from IPSW. \begin{theorem} Under Assumption \ref{as1} and Assumption \ref{as2}, the AUC $\tau_0$ in the target population is identifiable by the observed validation cohort data $\mathcal{V}$
+The proof of Theorem \ref{thm:iden_cw} is similar to the proof of Theorem \ref{thm:iden_ipsw}, while the suggested estimator is different from IPSW. \begin{theorem} Under Assumption \ref{as1} - \ref{as3}, the AUC $\tau_0$ in the target population is identifiable by the observed validation cohort data $\mathcal{V}$

 \end{theorem}